WayhomeUK/fe-tech-test/README.md

 The brief is to use this array of locations to:

 1. group each location by its county
-2. list each county with it's towns in the `Locations` component so show like the example:
+2. list each county with it's towns in the `Locations` component like this example:

-Example:

 - Bedfordshire

-  - Leighton Buzzard
   - Ascot
   - Bracknell
+  - Leighton Buzzard

 - Hampshire

   - Blackwater
+  - Farnborough
   - Tadley
-  - Farnborough

 - Yorkshire
   - Harrogate